mozilla/bedrock/docs/index.rst

 =======================================

 **bedrock** is the project behind www.mozilla.org.
-It is as shiny, awesome, and open-sourcy as always.
+It is as shiny, awesome, and open-source as always.
 Perhaps even a little more.

 bedrock is a web application based on `Django
 <http://www.djangoproject.com/>`_, a `Python <https://www.python.org>`_ web application framework.